A Derm's Guide To Taking Care Of The Skin On Your Hands If You're Washing Them Constantly

 Dr Mahto also recommends buying some cotton gloves to help your hand cream work harder.
 "Before sleep at night, apply a generous layer of hand cream to both hands.
 Placing them into the gloves whilst you sleep overnight is like doing an intense 'hand mask', providing relief for chapped skin."

-Secondly, Dr Mahto advises washing your hands with an antimicrobial hand wash such as Dermol 500 Lotion, £11.94.
+Secondly, Dr Mahto advises washing your hands with an antimicrobial hand wash such as Dermol 500 Lotion [only available in the U.K.].
 "Use this instead of soap as a cream wash and rinse off as normal," wrote Dr Mahto.
 "It doesn’t have the convenience of alcohol gel when you are out and about but use it at home or decant a small amount into a travel container and carry it with you for use during the day.
 This is normally what I recommend to my eczema patients."

 It is also advised to wear gloves if you are cleaning or washing up to protect the hands from irritants or chemicals, Dr Mahto added.
 "Try not to get the hands wet or irritated any more times than is absolutely necessary, and wear gloves outside.
 The weather is cold right now and cold air and exposure to the elements can further worsen dryness and hand eczema.
 The rest of our body is protected by clothing but our face and hands bear the brunt of environmental exposure to cold, wind and pollution."